monk1337/auto-ollama/README.md

 Clone the repository to get started with Auto-Ollama:

+### Quick Tour
+Running Auto-Ollama
+Use the autollama.sh script to quickly inference LLMs.
+This script requires the model name and the quantized file name as arguments.

 ```bash
 # Deploy Large Language Models (LLMs) locally with Auto-Ollama
 # Usage: